-Saturn’s moon Titan is of great to interest to the scientific community due to the thick nitrogen atmosphere with traces of methane.
-Spacecraft travelling to Titan utilize its atmosphere to decelerate upon arrival.
+Saturn’s moon Titan is of great to interest to the scientific community due to the thick nitrogen atmosphere with traces of methane, where spacecraft utilize its atmosphere to decelerate upon arrival.
 During this maneuver, spacecraft must withstand an extreme thermal environment.
 Through numerical simulations of the atmospheric entry, the conditions and the incident heat flux are approximated to support the design of the thermal protection system.

 Hypersonic, high-enthalpy flow